Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 Prerequisites: Successful completion of Arabic for Elementary Students, Intermediate, Part III, Arabic Language, Intermediate, Part III, or 2 years of Arabic

 Course Length: 5 weeks (Fall Intersession, Spring Intersession, Summer Intersession)

 This intersession course will introduce students to classic Arabic short stories.
 Kalilah wa Dimna features a collection of fables that students will find enjoyable and entertaining.
 The course is intended to build students’ confidence in the Arabic language as students will learn new vocabulary words, practice reading, and become more familiar with basic Arab cultural knowledge.
 It will also further enhance the development of language skills at the advanced level.

 Students will have the opportunity to practice and improve all areas of language use.
 Students will read stories with a clear thematic structure, identifying the beginning, end, and plot of the stories.
 Weekly story discussions will aim to strengthen and improve students’ reading, comprehension, and listening skills.

-Students will attend online lectures once a week via Adobe Connect.
+Students will attend online lectures once a week via Zoom.
 The lectures are one-hour long and will be held in the evenings.
 Lectures are meant for students to better learn and to retain the new vocabulary, reading, and cultural material associated with each reading, and to also provide students with the opportunity to virtually interact with their instructor and/or peers.
 There will be two separate lectures for students in grades 2-6 and students in grades 7-12.